-Most of the people I work with in my work-life balance, stress management or productivity trainings are feeling overwhelmed by the sheer quantity of to-do’s and information and data taken in each day.
+Most of the people I work with in my employee development programs, from work-life balance, to stress management or time management trainings are feeling overwhelmed by the sheer quantity of to-do’s and information and data taken in each day.
 It’s a natural response to a barrage our brains aren’t designed for.

 The fact is the brain is not a storage center to be stuffed like a supercomputer.
 We don’t have Pentium processors.
 We are not hard drives with hair.
 The brain has limits that, once we become aware of them, can help us use our brain in the way it was intended, as a processing tool.

 Working memory, also known as short-term memory, is one of these limitations.
 It’s the key to doing anything, whether in work or life, but it is highly restricted.
 You can’t hang on to more than three or four thought-chunks at a time for only a few seconds.

 It’s very tenuous but also focusing, since you have to really concentrate in the moment to make it work.
 When interruptions bombard it, they blow up that fragile grouping of thought chunks needed to get something done.
 Then we have to try to reassemble the thoughts and where they were going.
 What was it I was going to do?

 We’re not talking about multitasking here, which is a separate issue and even more limited.
 We can do only one cognitive task at a time, for instance, since there’s only one neural channel for language to go through.
 Working memory gathers thought associations needed to perform a single task, not multiple ones.